Automatic Models![]()

 (pictures copyright Bob Gumm's "Building the V8 H-Body" website)

 Here you can see the factory V8 manual transmission bellhousing (GM p/n 354496).
-I've also discovered a second part number (GM p/n 360162) that looks identical to p/n 354496.
+I've also discovered a second part number (GM p/n 360162) that looks similar to p/n 354496 except it has the bolt hole that is missing from p/n 354496.
 Notice how driver's side of the bellhousing has one bolt hole missing!
 This was done for clearance purposes.
 Also, notice the clutch pivot ball hole is positioned at the upper right of the bellhousing.
 This again was done for clearance and because the clutch arm is cable operated.
 I suggest you use a scattershield bellhousing for performance applications.
 You will have to dent the firewall to trans tunnel area slightly to use a scattershield bellhousing.5-Speed Manual

 Some H-Bodies had Borg-Warner T-50 5-speeds.
 If anyone has anything they would like to say about this transmission please e-mail me.![]()